guimaisan/Bernardo/README.md

-# Bernardo
+# The Big Heist

-funny game where you grind your balls off for stuff
+a 2d stealth game where you complete missions for your big crime boss